doiotyourself/doiotyourself.github.io/_posts/2023-01-24-Hello-World.md

 ## Review progress

-Github wasn't publishing my page on github.io.
+GitHub wasn't publishing my page on github.io.
 I needed to make a commit on master to kick off the build.
-I was loggedin to GitHub so I made a minor change to `_config.yml` using the browser editor.
+I was logged in to GitHub so I made a minor change to `_config.yml` using the browser editor.

 OK we're online at [GitHub pages](https://doiotyourself.github.io).